ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Reading user object properties

 The IT-Helpdesk group does not receive Domain Admin privileges.
-(RBAC)

 Delegation is applied at the OU scope rather than at the domain root.
 This prevents excessive privilege inheritance and ensures administrative permissions remain restricted to their intended boundary.